blues/app-accelerators/62-construction-site-environmental-noise-exposure-monitor/README.md

 ## 5. Notehub Setup

 1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and [create a project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub).
-Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into the `PRODUCT_UID` constant in the firmware.
+Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into the `PRODUCT_UID` constant in the firmware (line ~15 of `construction_env_monitor.ino`).
 2. **Claim the Notecard.** Power the enclosure.
 On first cellular session the Notecard automatically associates with your project using the ProductUID.
+You will see the device appear on the Notehub dashboard within 1–2 minutes.
 3. **Create a Fleet per site.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) (and [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules)) group devices for shared configuration and routing.
 A natural unit is one fleet per active construction site — all sensors on that site share the same threshold environment variables, which can be tuned to the specific trade activities happening there this week.
 When a site closes, archive the fleet; when a new site opens, create a fresh one.
+To add the device to a fleet: Notehub dashboard → Devices → select your device → assign to Fleet.
 4. **Set environment variables.** All variables below are optional; firmware defaults are shown.
+To set them: Notehub dashboard → Fleets → select your fleet → Settings → Environment Variables → Add.
 Any value pushed through Notehub overrides the firmware default on the device's next inbound sync — thresholds can be retightened or relaxed without a firmware update or a truck roll to the site.
+The device syncs environment changes within 30 minutes; to force an immediate sync, issue `{"req":"hub.sync"}` from the Notecard's in-browser serial terminal (accessible via Notehub → Devices → select device → In-Browser Serial).

    | Variable | Default | Purpose |
    |---|---|---|